Ping Mo: Career

 After graduating from Harvard's GSD, Ping worked in Graham Gund Architects in Boston Massachusetts for five years (1990-1995).
 He joined Pei Partnership Architects (PPA) in 1995 as an architect in New York City.
 In 1998, Mo was appointed by I. M. Pei to manage on site the design and construction of Pei's Bank of China Beijing Headquarters project.
 As the project's residential architect, Mo assumed the role of Managing Director for PPA in Asia from 2002 to 2005, overseeing the development of more projects in China for the firm.
 In 2005, Mo left PPA and founded his own architectural practice Mo Atelier (莫平建筑设计顾问事务所).
 He was later joined by the architect Gerald Szeto as partner, forming the architectural practice now known as Mo Atelier Szeto (MAS).

-Since 2005, MAS has offered a diverse range of design services encompassing master-planning, architectural design and interior design for a broad range of key and signature projects in China across educational, healthcare, corporate and cultural sectors.
+Since 2005, MAS has offered a diverse range of design services, such as master-planning, architectural design and interior design for a wide variety of projects in China across educational, healthcare, corporate and cultural sectors.